U.S. judge to set auction calendar for shares in Citgo parent

 Stark had previously approved hiring investment banker Evercore Group to conduct the auction.

-A spokesperson for Crystallex did not have an immediate comment.
+Spokespeople for Citgo and Crystallex did not have an immediate comment.
 Conoco declined to comment.

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))